Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

-Let’s take a closer look five important benefits of cold water immersion:
+You might not have an immersion pool available to you, but you can reap the benefits of cold showers.
+Let’s take a closer look at the five important benefits of cold water immersion:

 The lymphatic system is a network of vessels that run throughout the body, helping take away waste, bacteria and microbes from your cells, essentially cleansing your body.
-Unlike your blood, which is constantly moved through your body by the heart, your lymph fluid doesn’t have a central pump.
+Unlike your blood, which is constantly pumped through your body by the heart, your lymph fluid doesn’t have a central pump.
 Instead, your lymphatic system relies on muscle contraction to pump the lymph fluid through the vessels.
-So if you don’t exercise or your lymphatic system itself becomes slow or inefficient, the fluid stagnates and toxins toxins build up, manifesting in colds, joint pain, infection and even disease.
+So if you don’t exercise or your lymphatic system itself becomes slow or inefficient, the fluid stagnates and toxins build up, manifesting in colds, joint pain, infection and, in more serious instances, disease.

-Cardiovascular circulation is rarely something that crosses our minds, but it happens to be one of the most critical components of our overall health and well-being.
+Cardiovascular circulation is rarely something that crosses our minds, but it happens to be one of the most critical components to our overall health and well-being.
 With poor cardiovascular circulation, not only is the blood flow compromised, the heart becomes stressed.
-And this can ultimately lead to fatigue, headaches, high blood pressure, muscle cramping, or even heart attack and stroke.
-With improved circulation, on the other hand, we can improve heart health, enhance mental performance, boost the immune system and the metabolism, and simply give ourselves more strength and energy to live our lives the way you want.
+And this can ultimately lead to health problems like fatigue, headaches, high blood pressure, muscle cramping or even heart attack and stroke.
+With improved circulation, on the other hand, we can improve heart health, enhance mental performance, boost the immune system and the body’s metabolism, and simply give ourselves more strength and energy to live our lives the way we want.

 So how do we get better cardiovascular circulation?
-Exercise and diet are two well-know factors.
-But cold water immersion can also stimulate blood flow.
+Exercise and diet are two well-known factors.
+But cold water immersion, like taking a cold shower, can also stimulate blood flow.
 When you immerse your body in cold water, the blood rushes to surround your vital organs.
 Your heart then is forced to pump more efficiently, pushing blood through all your vessels and supplying every part of your body with the oxygen and nutrients it needs.
-Do this on a routine basis and you can help promote healthy blood circulation, and, ultimately, a healthy body.
+Do this on a routine basis and you can help promote healthy blood circulation and, ultimately, a healthy body.

 Have you ever participated in a high intensity workout and woken up sore the next morning?
 How about trying a new type of physical activity only to find your muscles throbbing?
 Or even found that those strenuous household chores left you feeling uncomfortable for days afterwards?
 This physical discomfort is known as delayed onset muscle soreness (DOMS), and, for many, it can be so painful that they instantly reach for the anti-inflammatory meds to soothe their pain.